 1. Look through the Fighting Words poetry contest winners and finalists from 2020, 2019, and 2018.
 All of these poems were written by students in grades K-12.
 Choose two poems and read them in full, then skim the news stories the poets wrote in response to.

 2. Respond to the following questions, using evidence from the poems you chose to read:

+First poem